Author has written 5 stories for Lord of the Rings, Aeneid, and Great Expectations.

+Well first: thanks for visiting this page (even if in error).
 Y'all can call me Jane, after one of my favorite authors and one of my favorite characters, Jane Austen and Jane Eyre, respectively, although I am not nearly as awesome as either of them.
 I live in that vast, (kind of) English-speaking country in the Western Hemisphere.
 No, not Canada.
 The other one.

 I love fiction of all kinds, from LOTR to The Count of Monte Cristo (translated.
 I don't speak French, unfortunately).
 I just write fanfic for fun, so please excuse me if I mess up a few times with obscure culture stuff: I write during my nonexistent free time.
 Feel free to yell at me about my stories' problems any time; as long as your complaints are legitimate, I will do my utmost to correct things.

-On my stories:
+On my stories

 So far I've written 3 stories for LOTR, a one-shot for The Aeneid, and a poem for Great Expectations.
 I like many other books and fandoms, but I doubt I'll ever write for them, especially TV shows like Doctor Who (which, my fellow Americans, is a children's show) or the plethora of Tamora Pierce books.

 On the Immutability of Fate (The Aeneid, complete): I was bored, and I was wondering exactly how Fate worked for the Romans, since Dido supposedly died before her allotted time had passed.
 I also wanted to find a way to explain Jove and Juno's relationship. ...Then I noticed that FF.net gives one the language choice of Latin, and I thought, wouldn't it be cool if I actually published a Latin fanfic in Latin?
-But alas, time constraints did not allow for this, so instead I posted the original story untranslated.
+But alas, time constraints did not allow for translation, so instead I posted the original story.

 Closure (Great Expectations, complete): I had to write it for an English class.
 It got written, I liked it, and then I forgot about it for a time.
 Recently I found it and still liked it, so I figured, why not?, and posted it here.
 I'm honestly not sure how good it is (or even if it is any good at all) in terms of literary value, but it's a fun character study of Estella, who's got to be one of the most misunderstood heroines ever.
-It's based on the original ending to the book because I honestly think it's more realistic, more legitimate (in terms of Dickens's characterizations and such), and actually a much happier ending then the one everybody knows now.
+It's based on the original ending to the book because I honestly think that one is more realistic, more legitimate (in terms of Dickens's characterizations and such), and actually a much happier ending then the one everybody knows now.
 Please PM me if you agree/disagree/just want to talk about GE.